Fleas and Ticks: How to Differentiate and Deal with Both

 Ticks are generally larger than fleas, with varying sizes depending on their life stage.

-They can range from a few millimeters to a centimeter in length.
+They can range from a few millimetres to a centimetre in length.

-Ticks come in various colors, including brown, black, or reddish-brown.
+Ticks come in various colours, including brown, black, or reddish-brown.

 1. Appearance: